burnttomato/CrossLabsCookingRobot/README.md

 >>QUESTION<<Rewrite "Add the ice to the bucket and then stir the ice".
 >>ANSWER<<[
 ```
-The key to writing prompts for Falcon models is to make use of the reserved tokens INTRODUCTION, QUESTION, and ANSWER as shown here.
+The key to writing prompts for Falcon models is to make use of the reserved tokens INTRODUCTION, QUESTION, and ANSWER [as shown here](https://huggingface.co/tiiuae/falcon-7b-instruct/discussions/1).
 In addition, we used a single square bracket at the end of the prompt to make it easier for postprocessing from countsearch.py to distinguish where the LLM response begins.
+This square bracket corresponds to the variable "sep2" in countsearch.

 Next, adjust the parameters in txtF7bi.py appropriately (i.e. number of trials, batch size, max token length, etc).
 Feed it the location of your prompt file like so:
 ```